 - OpenELEC – is a free open source Linux OS pre-loaded with Kodi.

 - OSMC – is another Linux distro that comes with Kodi pre-configured.

 - XBian – Offers a small OS that runs Kodi on several types of devices.

-There is also some more advanced OS systems that work with Kodi that can be found here on their Wiki page.
+There are also some more advanced OS systems that work with Kodi that can be found here on their Wiki page.

 Installing The OS and Kodi

 The install process is pretty basic.
-Once your pick your operating system you will need to install it onto your Micro SD card.
+Once you pick your operating system you will need to install it on your Micro SD card.
 That is where the OS and Kodi will boot from.
 Just download your operating system of choice.
-You can use their provided utility program to format and install the OS to make your Micro SD card boot able.
+You can use their provided utility program to format and install the OS to make your Micro SD card bootable.
 Once installed, insert the Micro SD card into your Raspberry Pi device and follow the install prompts.
 Once it is done installing you can configure Kodi to your specifications.

 You can check out Kodi’s full Raspberry Pi Wiki page to find out what tweaks works best to get the most performance out of your system.